A beginners guide

 Investment Trusts

-An investment trust is a company that raises money through selling shares to investors which then pool the money to purchase and sell a range of investments.
-Investment trusts can vary with different aims and mixes of shares and assets.
+An investment trust is a company that raises money through selling shares to investors and then pool the money to purchase and sell a range of investments.
+Investment trusts can vary with different aims and mixes of shares and assets

 • Cons: Potential Price Volatility